 We need to hear about the emergency c-section, we need to hear about the relaxed home birth.
 Most importantly we deserve to know all the possibilities of what the reality could be like, if we want.
 We don’t need to infantilise women who want to be armed with the whole truth about our bodies and that’s why we need to talk about childbirth, both in real life and online.

+Do you think we need to talk about childbirth more?
 Here are my birth stories, if you want to read them – an unexpectedly quick induction of labour and a speedy second delivery.
 And some more posts…things they don’t tell you in NCT classes and what 10 weird things no-one tells your about your body after pregnancy